iley/kamaji.cc/content/hardware/soldering.md

 Some general tips:

  * Use more flux!
- * Don't skip on cleaning the circuitboard after solering.
+ * Don't skip on cleaning the circuit board after soldering.
 The flux might be corrosive and/or conductive.
 Isopropyl alcohol would do the trick.

 Here's a quick guide by Mitch Altman and Andie Nordgren (taken from [PEN wiki](http://eburn.scripts.mit.edu/pened/doku.php/background/how.to.guides/soldering)):